lareza-farhan-wanaghi/metrodata-academy-sibkm-devsecops-task-3/readme.md

 ## Objective

 - Establish a team.
-- Simulate the implementation of the following Git commands (each member's individual implementation):
+- Simulate the implementation of the following Git commands on each team member's machine (include screenshots):
 	- `git help`
 	- `git init`
 	- `git add <filename>`